d3x0r/sack.vfs/tutorial/tutorial-sqlite.md

 		}
 ```

+### Naive parameter concatenization

-Multiple  strings, without any parameter specifications will be concatenated with appopriate escapes
+Multiple strings, without any parameter specifications will be concatenated with appopriate escapes.

 ```
     sqlite.do( "select * from users where name=","userName","and password=", passHash );
 ```

+## Handling Errors

+Db.do will throw an exception if there is an error, the error message will in the exception.

+`makeTable()` results with true/false whether the table was created or matches the definition, or was not created.